xPiccolinox/cubes-css/README.md

 # CSS Cube

-CSS Cube is a mini-project using `JavaScript` and `CSS`.
+CSS 3D Cube mini-project using `JS` and `CSS`.
-You can just grab the cube and rotate it.
+Just grab the cube and rotate it

-Simple.

 ## Preview:
 <img src="AppPreview.gif" width="50%">